po1sigala/live/01-Class-Content/19-PWA-dev/01-Activities/04-Stu_Webpack/README.md

 ## Assets

 <!-- TODO: Add a screenshot -->
-The following image demonstrates the web application's appearance and functionality:
+The following image demonstrates Watch mode is currently on:

 ![]()